 What’s more, the model is based on some fundamental assumptions that are unlikely to translate practically.
 The model assumes that the measures would be applied and adhered to meticulously enough to maintain the R-rate in an incredibly narrow range that represents the knife-edge between the premature suppression of the virus and the overwhelming of the UK health service.
 Self-isolation of the over 60s was considered to be perfect with no contact with under 60s or each other.

 Another key assumption, highlighted by the study authors, is that once infected an individual is imbued with perfect long-term immunity to the virus.
-With patients infected by SARS-CoV-2 multiple times reported on several separate occasions this is an assumption that is simply too great to ignore .
+With patients who have been infected by SARS-CoV-2 multiple times now reported on several separate occasions, this is an assumption that is simply too great to ignore .

 The modeling study did, however, indicate that the suppression was a feasibly attainable goal, one which could be achieved within 2 months if symptomatic individuals self-isolated effectively and reasonable levels of social distancing are observed.